 Before we get started with the techniques and smart ideas we’ve put together to help students learn how to effectively finish an essay strong and sound, we want to stress the importance of writing a strong conclusion.
 It’s not just a summary of the ideas you have already expressed in the body paragraphs.
 It’s also a synthesis which puts all of the information together and takes your essay to the next level.
 It provides a direct and clear answer to whatever question or issue you have tackled in the assignment, and signals to the reader that you have said all there is to say about the topic.
-Here are the best techniques and smart ideas for you to consider:
+Here are the best techniques and smart ideas for you to consider: Many students need help with essay writing and apply to professional writers.

 List all of the main discussion points of your paper.